 - Sesame seeds for garnish (optional)

-- Tomatoes: Pre-heat oven to 400°F. As the potatoes begin cooking, prepare the tomatoes by halving, tossing with approximately 1 Tablespoon olive oil, and salt and pepper.
-Place on a baking sheet with cut side up.
-Roast for 40 minutes, give or take 5 minutes depending on the size of your tomatoes.
+- Tomatoes: Pre-heat oven to 400°F. Prepare the tomatoes by halving, tossing with approximately 1 Tablespoon olive oil, and salt and pepper.
+Place on a baking sheet with the cut side up.
+Roast for 35 minutes, give or take 5 minutes depending on the size of your tomatoes.
 They should be wrinkled.

-- Potatoes: As the tomatoes begin cooking, prepare the potatoes by halving, then quartering, the potatoes to create a small bite-sized dice.
+- Potatoes: Prepare the potatoes by halving, then quartering, the potatoes to create a small bite-sized dice (~1/2 inch).
 On a large baking sheet, toss potatoes with 1-2 Tablespoons olive oil, and salt and pepper to taste.
-Bake for 25-30 minutes, tossing halfway through cook time to crisp evenly.
+Bake in the 400°F oven for 25-30 minutes, tossing halfway through cook time to crisp evenly.
 When potatoes have finished cooking, toss with garlic and fresh rosemary.

 - Toast: You can choose to toast your bread in a toaster, or grill on a grill pan.
 Brush each side with olive oil, and place on a grill pan heated over medium heat, turning once side is toasted (~2-3 minutes).
 I like to halve the slices after grilling if they’re large.

 - When ready to serve, plate burrata on top of romesco sauce, and top with sesame seeds (or everything but the bagel spice!).
-Add the remaining parts to the platter: roasted tomatoes, potatoes, toast, and soft scrambled eggs. *You could also individually plate if you don’t want it to be a free-for-all.
+Add the remaining parts to the platter: roasted tomatoes, potatoes, toast, and soft scrambled eggs. *You could also individually plate if you don’t want to serve family style.